denniemok/slash-ping/README.md

 ### Closest Match

-Users no longer have to type in the full name of a ping target because the plugin is clever enough to find the closest match on the server!
+Users no longer have to type in the full name of a ping target because the plugin is clever enough to find the closest match (based on the first few characters of a name) on the server!
 Isn't it good news for lazy people?

 <img src="https://i.imgur.com/P8V5qAu.png"><br>